Jpschnabel117/Seikiseki/README.md

 Clicking on any of the launch circles on the map will display a table with all of the launches at that location for the selected date range.
 The table includes a link to the RocketLaunch.Live webpage for each launch.

+### Quirks

+- Currently data before the 90s from the rocketLaunch API is not fully fleshed out, Because of that i have split the before 1990 and after, as two options for the graph.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.